camaraproject/Governance/CONTRIBUTING.md

 The following rule governs documentation contributions:

-* Contributions must be licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)
+* Contributions must be licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-At least if you add a new documentation to the repository, add your name into the contributor section of the file NOTICE (please respect the preset entry structure) and also to the PARTICIPANT.MD file.
+At least if you add a new documentation to the repository, add your name into the [PARTICIPANTS](./PARTICIPANTS.MD) file.

 ## Pull Request Checklist